sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

-</br>For the third I use everything same as before just changed the patience 6 to 10 , that means
+</br>For the  third time I use everything same as before just changed the patience 6 to 10 and increase epoch , that means
 - image size 640
 - batch 16
 - epoch 100